artisan1218/Turing-Machine/README.md

 <img src="https://user-images.githubusercontent.com/25105806/119215683-1246a080-ba84-11eb-9842-68403bacffa9.png" width="50%" height="50%">

-When testing a specific input string, the input need to be in String type, and `.run()` function will output whether the current DFA accepts the given ipnut string:
+When testing a specific input string, the input need to be in String type, and `.run()` function will output whether the current DFA accepts the given input string:
 ```
 String input = "01.0111";
 System.out.println(myDFA.run(input));